eedugon/jmx-exporter-dockerized/README.md

   * Remote JVM to connect to: localhost: 7072
 	* Rules to apply: default (which means a simple pattern: ".\*" )
 	* Local jmxremote port: 7071 (in case someone wants to check this JVM)
+  * CHECK_INIT module will be enabled by default.

 ## Building docker image